What is My IP?

 - Browser: The specific browser you used to access the tool.

 An IP (Internet Protocol) address is a set of unique numerical labels that is assigned to every device that connects to the Internet.
-This device is used to segregate and identify devices on a network.
-The IP address of a device can either be public or private.
+It is used to segregate and identify devices on a network.

 A public IP address is the unique identifier assigned to devices by Internet Service Providers (ISPs).
 It allows the devices to communicate with other devices and servers on the global network (Internet).